Skip to main content Accessibility information

 Organising, leading & managing practice

 You’ll explore a range of management and leadership theories and examine how these work in practice.
-You’ll develop an understanding of the distinctive and changing culture of youth work organisations, including social entrepreneurship, models of social enterprise and social investment.
+You’ll develop an understanding of the distinctive and changing culture of youth work organisations.
 You’ll explore strategic development and leadership and the funding of youth & community work.

 Practitioner research project

-You’ll explore, through research, an area of your choosing (and appropriate to the course).
+You’ll explore, through research, an area of your choosing that is appropriate and relevant to the course.
 You’ll develop a critical understanding of a practice-related issue or topic in order to produce a dissertation, and develop your expertise in this area.

 Changing practice: current controversies & dilemmas

-You’ll explore the range of issues, controversies & complexities which underlie contemporary youth work practice.
-You’ll have the opportunity to critically assess a current issue, controversy or complexity which underlies your own practice.
+You’ll explore the range of issues, controversies & complexities that underlie contemporary youth work practice.
+You’ll have the opportunity to critically assess a current issue, controversy or complexity that underlies your own practice.
 You’ll develop a critical understanding of the professional role as educator in relation to other professional interventions in the lives of young people and communities.

 Level 6 professional practice placement